-All non-copyrighted mandatory materials will be uploaded to Google Drive.
-Moreover, the lecture slides (when available) will be uploaded to Google drive.
+Some of the mandatory materials will be uploaded to Canvas.
+In most other cases, links to these materials have been provided below in this course syllabus.
+Moreover, the lecture slides (when available) will be uploaded to Canvas.
 In most cases, in order to encourage student participation in class, the slides will only be uploaded after the lecture.